peering-manager/peering-manager/docs/templating/examples/cisco-iosxr-as196610.md

 [AS196610](https://peeringdb.com/asn/196610) is using Peering Manager in production (well, it is a research network, so not much traffic).
 This is the template being used.
-At placeholder you can find detailed explanations on the template.

 ```no-highlight
 {#- Generic Policies for Relationships #}